EduardoZepeda/coffee-bytes-hugo/content/posts/cron-y-crontab-programa-tareas-periodicas/index.en.md

 The meaning of each element of this line is as follows:

-* # Serves to maintain this commented line, do not remove it.
+* \# Serves to keep this line commented, do not remove it.
 * m stands for minutes
 * h stands for hours
 * dom means day of month (day of month)